BishopPokhrel/SurrealStudioPrototype2/README.md

 # Surreal Studio

 This is a simple prototype, not a final engine.
 Please follow the procedures to build **Surreal Studio**.
+Surreal Studio is an OpenGL based game engine.
+It serves as an experimental prototype for other engines.
+It uses Dear ImGui for it's UI, GLFW & GLAD for OpenGL and C++ 20 for language.

 ## Prerequisites